ad1mt/Multi-Word-Int-5/README.md

 Written purely in Pascal to be portable to any target and reliable (no assembly or C language code).

 Changes in this version:
--	Bug fix in the division function of the Multi-Int-XV type.
+-	Bug fix in the XOR/AND/OR functions of the Multi-Int-XV type.
 This bug is a bad one, please upgrade immediately.